RobustoFramework/Robusto/README.md

 [^1]: Perhaps using a 4-pin charger connector (I2C + 5V).
-[^2]: I.e. frame rates may drop but still update, and other functionalities may be completely unaffected.
-Note that NMEA2000 with all its thick and expensive cabling and ability to support many devices, only transmits at 250kBits/s.
-It is quite possible to bridge communication to NMEA2000, should be added.
 [^3]: Sometimes that information, for example about radio interference may even help you troubleshoot other issues, like your WiFi network.
 [^4]: Netflix or other high definition streaming services provide a pleasant viewing experience by using a lot of power-consuming real-time processing.
 [^5]: As a rule, Robusto will leave the most complicated stuff to 3rd party experts or libraries.